isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

 * **What are the courses of study that I can take under the PSC Undergraduate Scholarship (Mid-Term)/PSC Master’s Scholarship?**
   The course of study should be in an area relevant to the work of the Civil Service.
 Some courses of study are very narrow in focus and of very limited relevance to the Public Service.
 In such cases, we might not support that course of study.
-For the PSC Master's Scholarship, it does not cover MBA programmes.
+The PSC Master's Scholarship is not tenable for MBA programmes.

 * **What is the duration of study under the PSC Master’s Scholarship?**